 Rockford kids benefit from summer food program

-The Summer Meal Program will run through Aug.
-14.
+The Summer Meal Program runs from June 7 through Aug.
+7.

 For more information, call (815) 963-1609.